2012 Florida State Seminoles football team: Virginia Tech

-Florida State Leads Series: 22 – 12 – 1

-Pregame Line: FSU −1, Virginia Tech −7 (Vegas odds)

 Florida State had a bye before traveling to face the Virginia Tech Hokies in a Thursday night clash.
 Florida State and Virginia Tech had not met in the regular season since 2008, when the Seminoles defeated the Hokies 30–20 in Tallahassee.
 The teams previously met in the 2010 ACC Championship Game where Virginia Tech defeated Florida State 44–33.
 Coming into this game, Florida State had won thirteen of the last fifteen against Virginia Tech.

 Florida State rallied to defeat Virginia Tech by a score of 28–22.
 Florida State opened the scoring with a 52-yard field goal from Dustin Hopkins to put the Seminoles up by three.
 Virginia Tech responded with a 35-yard field goal of their own to tie the game.
 In the second quarter, Florida State settled for another 45-yard field goal to once again give them a three-point lead.
 Late in the quarter, Virginia Tech took the lead for the first time with a 4-yard touchdown pass from Logan Thomas to Corey Fuller.
 The Seminoles scored again on a 25-yard touchdown pass from EJ Manuel to Rashad Greene to take back the lead.
 Florida State led by three points at the half.

 Florida State struck first in the second half as well courtesy of a 10-yard touchdown from Greg Dent on a pass from E.J.
 Manuel to give the Seminoles their largest lead of the game.
 The Hokies then scored a touchdown of their own with a 5-yard run from Logan Thomas to get back within three.
 Florida State entered the final quarter with a slim lead.
 The lead slimmed even more as a penalty called on Devonta Freeman in the endzone resulted in a safety which cut the lead to one.
 The Hokies took the lead on a 21-yard touchdown run from Cody Journell with two minutes left.
 Trailing by two, the Seminoles, led by their quarterback, put together an 8-play, 68-yard game-winning drive that resulted in a 39-yard touchdown pass from E.J.
 Manuel to Rashad Greene and a subsequent two-point conversion.
 The drive gave Florida State a six-point lead with forty seconds left in the game.
 The game ended with Virginia Tech driving down the field with just seconds remaining on the clock.
 Tyler Hunter made a key interception in the red zone to prevent Tech from scoring and secure a victory for the Seminoles.